 This is one of the best ways you can get to meet their people and eventually get a strong referral.

-I’m the founder of an online training program for remote software developers where we ask our students to spend almost 10 hours every week working on open source contributions.
+I’m the founder of Microverse, an online program for remote software developers where we ask students to spend almost 10 hours a week working on open source contributions.

 Even if you end up not getting a referral, being an open source contributor will definitely get you some respect from potential employers.